keks24/raspberry-pi-luks/README.md

 This time, the parameter `--partscan` of the command `losetup` was used, in order to `force` the kernel to `scan the partition table` of the newly created loop device `/dev/loop0`.
 This will create the `block devices` `/dev/loop0p1`, which is the `boot partition` and `/dev/loop0p2`, which is the `root partition`.

-Be aware, that this parameter `assumes` the default sector size of `512 Bytes`.
+Be aware, that this parameter `assumes` the default sector size of `512 bytes`.
 If it differs, the parameter `--sector-size` needs to be `used` as well.

 After that, `verify the filesystem integrity` via `e2fsck`:
 ```bash